 You will have surgical sites that need several months to heal.
 And during this time, the anchor fuses with the jawbone to ultimately support prosthetic teeth.
 You return to your dentist after this healing period to receive those dental prosthetics and complete the process.

-In order to keep these sites safe during your recovery, you will need to take proper care of them.
+To keep these sites safe during your recovery, you will need to take proper care of them.
 Use careful movements when you practice oral hygiene.
 You must stick to this regimen, but follow your dentist’s advice when it comes to the best way to do so without interfering with your healing.

 Continue Good Oral Hygiene Habits